Netwide Assembler

 We can use the executable to debug shellcode in Windbg Preview.
 The batch file is shown below:

-The second batch file is used to compile shellcode into a raw .bin file.
+file.
 This is useful for writing shellcode that can be put in C exploit code:

-The sharp-eyed will notice that the batch file also runs an executable called Hex2.exe.
+The sharp-eyed will notice that the batch file also runs an executable called Hex2.exe

 Like all other tools and workflows this is completely optional.
 There are plenty of hex viewers out there but I wrote my own in C#: